Life insurance is important to own—whether you’re a full-time permanent U.S. resident or not.

 One last thing to note: you don’t have to die in the U.S. for your beneficiaries to receive the death benefit.
 As long as the policy is inforce, the contract is still valid regardless of where death occurs.
 It’s standard practice, however, that a death occurring outside of the U.S. may need additional documentation, such as a Foreign Death Questionnaire or a cancelled passport.

 Being a national online life insurance agency, here at Quotacy we work with many non-residents looking to get life insurance coverage.
 We can help you too.
-Start out by getting an instant term life insurance quote, or if you’re looking to get further one-on-one information, feel free to contact us.
-Our friendly agents are happy to assist with any questions you may have.
+Start out by getting an instant term life insurance quote or take a look at our Guide to Life Insurance for Non-U.S. Citizens for more information.